GureOsman/bluetoothprinter/README.md

 This project has moved to [https://github.com/DantSu/ESCPOS-ThermalPrinter-Android](https://github.com/DantSu/ESCPOS-ThermalPrinter-Android).

-this repository has not maintained anymore.
+This repository is not maintained anymore.
 Please go to [https://github.com/DantSu/ESCPOS-ThermalPrinter-Android](https://github.com/DantSu/ESCPOS-ThermalPrinter-Android) for documentations, issues, pull request...